v-vipriy/data-eng-tech-assessment/README.md

 This is a timeboxed task that requires you to develop a set of datapipelines / tasks that process pedestrian data form the city of melbourne.
 This task will require you to:

-1. Load an external street data file and then send into a kafka topic
+1. Load an external street data file and then send into a kafka topic (from the pedestrian-counting-system-monthly-counts-per-hour.json)
-2. Read from the topic and enrich the message with the true location names
+2. Read from the topic and enrich the message with the true location names (from the pedestrian-counting-system-sensor-locations.json file)
-3. Finally load the enriched data then loads into the
+3. Finally write the enriched data into the iceberg database
 4. Have at least one unit test

-Use the provided docker-compose file to get you started, this will spin up the required services.
-Check the compose file for the ports
+5. Instructions on how to build you pipelines

 ### Further information